brunobos1/app_sales/README.md

 To use the API's CRUD routes, it is necessary to configure the Database, the application will work without it but only the GET method.

-1. Configure then .env file with BD acess informations
+1. Configure then .env file with BD acess informations, You can use the .env.example as a base

 2. Do the Migrations
     ```sh